- Formerly known as Benign Rolandic Epilepsy (BRE) or Benign Childhood Epilepsy with Centrotemporal Spikes (BECTS)

 - Usually excellent.

-- Seizures almost universally remit <16 years of age.
+- Seizures almost universally remit <16 years of age, frequently by early adolescence.

 - Seizures are infrequent (10% to 20% singular).